sunnyyang/corefreq

 • corefreq-cli: A terminal-based user interface to view the data in real-time.

-• DKMS Kernel Module: The corefreqk kernel module is packaged for DKMS (Dynamic Kernel Module Support).
-This means it will be automatically rebuilt for any new kernel you install via dnf update, ensuring it always works without manual intervention.
+• akmod Kernel Module: The corefreqk kernel module is built using Fedora's akmod standard.
+This means it will be automatically and reliably rebuilt for any new kernel you install via dnf update, ensuring it works across system updates without manual intervention.

 Source, Credits, and Contact